seeubh5798/Food-order-clone-React/README.md

  Virtual DOM concept existed boefore react came to the picture.

 # React is fast becuz it does efficient dom manupilation - this is the core of React.

+# UseEffect HOOK:
+    another function given by react , which is called once react renders the element in browser - generally used to make an api call inside the callback to renders the data.

+# 2 types of api call - before rendering - do api call and redners in the UI - bad user experience- react do not follow this.

+2nd is - first render the basic UI skeleton , do api call , once api gives results - re renders the screen in UI - react follows this and it's a gud user experience